mijinatdiscovery/NPHA-doctor-visits/README.md

 See the [Data Sheet](https://github.com/mijinatdiscovery/NPHA-doctor-visits/blob/main/data_sheet.md) for details.

 ## Model
-We have trained a Random Forest classifier and Support Vector Machine (SVC), DecisionTree.
+We have trained a Random Forest classifier and Support Vector Machine (SVC), DecisionTree, LogisticRegression.

 Both RandomForest and SVC are capable of managing the high dimensionality inherent in the dataset, which includes a diverse range of variables from healthcare usage to lifestyle factors.